waltermwaniki/.dotfiles/WARP.md

 #### macOS (Homebrew)

-Use the deployed `brewfile` utility for package management:
+Use the installed `brewfile` utility for package management:

 ```bash
 brewfile status                     # Show package status and what needs to be installed/removed